 The Sony X95J is a very good TV for watching HDR movies in a dark room.
 It has good contrast and an amazing local dimming feature.
 It has excellent peak brightness in HDR, so bright highlights stand out.
 Unfortunately, there are some uniformity issues in dark scenes, and it can't display a wide color gamut, but this likely isn't very noticeable for most people.

 The Sony X95J delivers an excellent gaming experience in HDR.
 It has a great response time, resulting in clear motion.
 It has low input lag for a responsive gaming experience.
 It has excellent peak brightness in HDR, so bright highlights stand out.
 Although it has good contrast, it has just okay black uniformity, and there are some noticeable uniformity issues in dark scenes.
-It supports VRR technology, but you can't enable local dimming at the same time, so the picture quality is worse.
+It supports VRR technology, which helps reduce screen tearing when gaming.

 The Sony X95J is a great TV for use as a PC monitor.
 It has excellent reflection handling and amazing peak brightness, so it can easily overcome glare in a bright room.
 It supports most common resolutions and can display chroma 4:4:4 properly in most of them, which is important for clear text.
 Unfortunately, although it has fair viewing angles, the edges of the screen might appear non-uniform if you're sitting too close.